emory/inc-mm-v4/_pages/about.md

 ## Brief Bio

-I'm a network security *friengineer* by trade, serial hobbyiest, writer, photographer, practicing min-maxer, and a category-five wisenheimer.
+I'm a network security *friengineer* by trade; also a serial hobbyiest, writer, photographer, practicing min-maxer, and a category-five wisenheimer.

 I am often carrying a camera and have no indoor voice.

 Going way back in time; I was the founder of hellyeah! networks.
 Most of this once proud society of slackers and hackers has been swallowed by the cloud, but we're still out there kicking it oldschool. [^1]

+{% include toc %}

 ## Outputs